WaddlertheDee/BabaPlanet/README.md

 # BabaPlanet
 A levelpack for Baba is You.

-## Current Version: 0.2
+## Current Version: 0.2.5
-Added Part 1 of Cloudy Cottages
+Added Part 2 of Cloudy Cottages

-Removed "Belt is Shift" in Unsociable Text
+Removed "cloudwalking.ogg" from the music folder

 Other, smaller improvements

 ## To Download
-Go into the Babaplanet0.2.zip file and click "view raw".
+Go into the Babaplanet0.2.5.zip file and click "view raw".
 Then extract it into your Worlds folder.